 The selection process begins in the spring semester.
 Students accepted into the group will enroll in FIN 4620 (Investment Management I) the following fall semester.

-Applications will be due in February 2023 and interviews will take place in March.
+Applications will be due in March 2023 and interviews will take place later in the month.

 You will need a copy of your grades, your resume, and answers to the following questions to complete your application.

 Resumes must be only one page and must be submitted as a PDF file.
 You must include your name in the file name for the PDF file.